betagouv/peps/README.md

 # Peps

-Peps helps find personalized agricultural practices to reduce pesticide use.
+Peps helps share experiments between farmers to reduce pesticide use.

 📱 The repository for Peps' mobile application [can be found here](https://github.com/betagouv/peps-app).